Quantum channels and memory effects: Quantum channels: basic definitions and properties

 Equation~(\ref{qchmap}) implicitly assumes the Schr\"odinger picture in which the states of the system are evolved while the observables are kept fixed.
 In the Heisenberg picture, in which instead the states are fixed and the observables evolve in time, the CPTP transformation $\Phi\in \mathfrak{P}(Q\mapsto Q')$ is replaced by its dual map

 operating on the {\it bounded} operator algebra ${\cal B}({\cal H}_{Q'})$ of the receiver observable and defined through the identity

 which holds for all $O \in {\cal B}({\cal H}_{Q'})$ and for all $\rho_Q\in \mathfrak{S} ({\cal H}_{Q})$.
-As its Schr\"odinger counterpart, the transformation $\Phi^*$ is linear and completely positive, but in general it is not trace preserving.
+The Heisenberg-picture transformation $\Phi^*$ is linear and completely positive, but in general it is not trace preserving.
 On the other hand it is always {\em unital}, i.e., it maps the identity operator into itself.
 Operator sum representations for $\Phi^*$ can be easily constructed from those of $\Phi$~(\ref{kraus1}), yielding

 Notice also that in the dual picture the concatenation of channels goes in reverse order with respect to the Schr\"odinger picture, i.e., given $\Phi$ and $\Omega$ CPTP maps,